Vamshi00111/Vamshi00111/README.md

 ## Hi there 👋

-I'm **Vamshi Krishna**, a Software Developer with 3+ years of experience in full-stack development, specializing in scalable, user-focused solutions.
+I'm **Vamshi Krishna**, a Software Developer with 3+ years of experience in full-stack development, specializing in building scalable, optimized and user-focused solutions.

 ### 🚀 About Me
 🎓 Master’s in Information Systems (4.0 GPA) from the University of North Texas
 🏫 Bachelor’s in Technology from IIT Ropar
-🏢 Senior Software Developer @ Tata Consultancy Services (2020–2022)
+🏢 3+ years as a Software Developer
 🌟 AWS Certified Developer Associate

 ### 💻 Technical Skills